-Kids accumulate money in many ways: as birthday gifts, allowances, chore money, and maybe even entrepreneurial projects of their own like lemonade stands.
+Kids accumulate money in many ways: as birthday gifts, allowances, chore money, and maybe even entrepreneurial projects of their own like lemonade stands - but they're not necessarily saving.
 Regardless of how they get it, setting aside a portion of that income is a great habit to practice.
 But the simple message of “you need to save your money” isn’t enough on its own.
 Goal setting is one of the most significant skills you can help them develop to save more and save smarter.
 Here’s how:

 Ever find yourself working out or going for a run, and all you can think about is the pizza you want to dig into this weekend?
 Well, setting goals for kids to save towards is like that.
 A big part of saving is defining what “success” looks like for kids.
 In other words, what is the end goal?
 Does saving mean being able to buy those new Nike shoes?
 Or is it being able to participate in a school activity next year?
 Maybe it’s having spending money for the next family vacation.

 As much as we may be tempted to just tell them to save “as much as possible,” it’s a recipe for failure.
 Without specific goals, they will lose interest and motivation to save anything at all.
 To get motivated, children need to look forward to something, and that’s where goals come in.

 If your kids have a saving goal like a new toy or phone, help them look up what it costs.
 Though it may seem counterintuitive, choosing a maximum goal to reach is smart.
 Saving “enough money to pick something out at the toy store” is vague; saving AED 75 for that stuffed toy they saw in the display window of the toy store is achievable.
 Assigning a monetary amount to a goal makes it feel within reach.
 And don’t forget that sneaky VAT!